arashtash/JavaSocketEncryption/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Acknowledgement
+This program was an assignment for CSCI3171 Network Computing at Dalhousie University.
+While I have done all the work for the assignment, the idea and instructions for the assignment were given to us by the instructor, Dr. Srini Sampalli.